 ELL are students for whom English is a second language.
 Schools teach these students English so they can participate effectively in the academic program.
 ELL students without sufficient proficiency in English are not required to take the grade 8 ELA test.
 Their progress in learning English is measured, using standardized tests, and reported.

-Grade 8 English Proficiency Below Effective Participation Level Making Appropriate Progres June 2000 4 #
+Grade 8 English Proficiency Below Effective Participation Level Making Appropriate Progress June 2000 0 0 and comprehension.

 1 These students were exempt from this test because of disability as stated in their Individualized Educational Program (IEP).